EECS 280 Tutorials

 Print the value of a variable with p

-in the previous step, see the Pretty Printing STL Containers with gdb
+, see the Pretty Printing STL Containers with gdb

 (gdb) p data